Heart Clinic: Information and Services at The Howden Medical Centre Pinfold Street Howden East Yorkshire DN14 7DD. Tel: 01430 430318

 HEART DISEASE CLINIC

-Our Coronary Heart Disease (CHD) clinic provides monitoring and advice for anyone who has had a heart attack or an episode of angina (chest pain).
+Our Heart (CHD) clinic provides monitoring and advice for anyone who has had a heart attack or an episode of angina (chest pain).
 There is good evidence that treating high blood pressure and high cholesterol coupled with lifestyle changes can reduce the risk of future heart attacks.
 Getting enough exercise, smoking cessation, dietary changes, controlling stress and weight control can all help with risk reduction,

 We aim to see all "heart patients" annually for monitoring which includes: blood pressure tests and blood tests.
 As relevant, smoking cessation, weight loss alcohol consumption, and increased exercise are all areas where improvements that may be made.
 We strongly advise all clinic patients to have the annual flu jab and to have an immunisation against pneumococcus (a type of pneumonia).